mParticle/docs/src/pages/developers/sdk/web/media/index.md

-    'Funny Internet cat video',   // Custom media Title, added as content_title for media events 120000,                       // Duration in milliseconds, added as content_duration for media events 'Video',                      // Content Type (Video or Audio), added as content_type for media events 'OnDemand'                    // Stream Type (OnDemand or LiveStream), added as stream_type for media events );
+    'Funny Internet cat video',   // Custom media Title, added as content_title for media events 120000,                       // Duration in milliseconds, added as content_duration for media events 'Video',                      // Content Type (Video or Audio), added as content_type for media events 'OnDemand',                   // Stream Type (OnDemand or LiveStream), added as stream_type for media events true,                         // pageEventToggle, logs a `PageEvent` event if set to true false                         // mediaEventToggle, logs a `Media` event if set to true
+);

 // optionally set percentage at which you consider content completed